jbc7ag/PersonalAPI/README.md

-# PersonalAPI
+# MSSQL- Node API

-Node.JS API who is conected to MSSQL and get the full Table
+Node.JS API wich is conected to MSSQL and get the full Table